Sentosa Express: Imbiah

 Imbiah station is located in the middle of Sentosa next to Imbiah Lookout.
 Platform A handles Beach-bound trains, while Platform B handles VivoCity-bound trains.
 There are two tracks and one island platform.
 As the line is left-hand drive, all train doors open on the right.
 The nearest attraction is Madame Tussauds Singapore and the Singapore Cable Car.

 Beach

 The southern terminus Beach station is located between Siloso Beach and Palawan Beach at Sentosa.
-The station consists of a single track and a single Platform A handling VivoCity-bound trains for turnaround.
+The station consisted of a single track and a single platform handling VivoCity-bound trains for turnaround.
+In November 2023, a new platform was opened for alighting passengers, employing a Spanish solution in the station.

 At the street level, there are beaches, shops, sea sports, pubs, cafés, and restaurants.
-It is connected to the Beach Station Transfer Hub for transfers to Beach Trams, SBS Transit Bus Service 123, Sentosa Golf Club Shuttle, Shuttle to HarborFront as well as Sentosa Internal Bus Services A, B & C.
+It is connected to the Beach Station Transfer Hub for transfers to Beach Trams, SBS Transit Bus Service 123, Sentosa Golf Club Shuttle, Shuttle to HarborFront as well as Sentosa Internal Bus Services A & B.

 The Beach Shuttles run along the Beach to Siloso Beach and Palawan and Tanjong Beaches.
 The shuttle loops at Siloso Beach and Tanjong Beach respectively.
-These trams also lay over at the Beach Station Transfer Hub for a short while for drivers to take a break before continuing their trip.
-The current fleet of these trams are Electric Trams that come in both Articulated and Non-Articulated.
-The fleet also includes 2 Volvo B12BLEA (Only runs on high peak period like Weekends & Holidays) which are diesel together with several electric trams manufactured by Suzhou Eagle or SPL.